Rotten Apple (album)

 Rotten Apple is the second studio album by American rapper Lloyd Banks, released October 10, 2006 via G-Unit and Interscope.
 The title of the album is a play on the New York City nickname, "The Big Apple".
+50 Cent's song "Rotten Apple" is on his mixtape Guess Who's Back?
+(2002) and should not be confused with Banks' song of the same name on this album.
+Rotten Apple Entertainment is also the name of Banks' former label owned by 50 Cent in the past.
 The album cover also resembles the cover of the film, King of New York.

 Background

 The Big Withdrawal was originally intended to be Lloyd Banks' second album.
-However, two women Banks had a ménage à trois with in 2005 leaked an unmastered copy of the album he had left at their home.
+However, two women Banks had a threesome with in 2005 leaked an unmastered copy of the album he had left at their home.
 The album was scrapped and soon after, Banks began working on Rotten Apple.

-The album featured guest appearances from 50 Cent, Tony Yayo, Young Buck, Rakim, Scarface, Mobb Deep, 8 Ball, Keri Hilson and Musiq Soulchild.
+The album featured guest appearances from 50 Cent, Tony Yayo, Young Buck, Rakim, Scarface, Mobb Deep, 8Ball, Keri Hilson and Musiq Soulchild.
 Production on the album was provided by Eminem, Needlz, Sha Money XL, Younglord, Ron Browz, Havoc and 9th Wonder.
 Banks stated that he wanted to show the darker side of New York City and allow listeners to hear what it was like growing up in South Jamaica, Queens.